Henrietta, New York: History

 With the opening of the Erie Canal in 1825, Henrietta farmers gained access to the New York City market for their crops and the town prospered.
-In 1826, residents opened the Monroe Academy, the first incorporated school in Monroe County.
+In 1826, the Monroe Academy opened in Henrietta, becoming the first incorporated school in Monroe County.

-With the end of World War II and White Flight, the population of Henrietta went from 3,000 to approximately 14,000 in ten years as people started moving to the Rochester suburbs.
-The building of the New York Thruway through Henrietta in the early 1950s made the town more desirable for commercial development.
-In 1968, the Rochester Institute of Technology moved from the city to a new campus in Henrietta.
-That same year, the National Technical Institute for the Deaf opened in Henrietta.
+After the end of World War II, the population of Henrietta rose from 3,000 to approximately 14,000 in ten years as suburban development grew around the city of Rochester.
+The opening of the New York State Thruway through Henrietta in 1954 made the town more desirable for commercial development.
+In 1968, the Rochester Institute of Technology (RIT) moved from Rochester to a new campus by the Genesee River in Henrietta.
+That same year, the National Technical Institute for the Deaf (NTID) opened next to RIT.

-In the 1980s, with the completion of Interstate 390 and the building of the Marketplace Mall, Henrietta developed into one of the major retail shopping destinations in Monroe County.
+In the 1980s, with the completion of Interstate 390 and the building of the Marketplace Mall, Henrietta was developed into one of the major retail shopping destinations in Monroe County.

-The Andrew Short House, Antoinette Louisa Brown Blackwell Childhood Home, and Tinker Cobblestone Farmstead are listed on the National Register of Historic Places in 1983.
+Henrietta has the following listings on the National Register of Historic Places: